liuxinpu16/636/README.md

 To test on video and webcam:

+put the test video at:  C:\tensorflow1\models\research\object_detection\

-run the following commands in 'tensorflow1' enviroment:
+run the following commands in anaconda prompt with 'tensorflow1' enviroment:

 cd C:\tensorflow1\models\research\object_detection\

 jupyter notebook test.ipynb